Fascinating Korean Bento Boxes, Dosirak Lunch BoxKatachiware Japanese Style Tableware

 - Dried shredded seaweed (Gim)

-How is Dosirak Bento Eaten?
+How are Korean Bento Boxes Eaten?

-Dosirak bento lunch boxes are available in many shapes and sizes.
+Dosirak bento boxes are available in many shapes and sizes.
 The compartment type is eaten using chopsticks, or a form and spoon while the single compartment versions are normally filled with cooked rice and an assortment of accompanying side dishes that are shaken before eating.
 This ensures that all of the ingredients are mixed well and you end up with a delicious meal.